tgckpg/BotanJS-vim/README.md

 Visit this [blog](https://blog.astropenguin.net/article/view/vimarea-day-1-hjkl/) entry for details.

 ### How the source code works
-This is based on a framework I wrote called BotanJS.
+This is based on a framework I wrote called BltanJS.
 Which is a frontend framework & Service API that is so big that I am too busy ( lazy ) to explain.
 If you are only interested in the Vim itself only.
 It is recommended to download the compiled source code provided in the demo site above.

 If you are also interested in [BotanJS](https://github.com/tgckpg/BotanJS).
-Please head to the project page [here](https://github.com/tgckpg/BotanJS). *Warning*, it might NOT be easy to understand.
+Please head to the project page [here](https://github.com/tgckpg/BotanJS). *Warning*, it might NOT be easy to understand. ( but it should be easy to setup )

 ### Why make another one?
 Because [wasavi](https://github.com/akahuku/wasavi) in firefox does not work for me.
-I know peoples are busy so fuck me I am going to make one myself, alright?
+I know people are busy so fuck me I am going to make one myself, alright?

 ### Use wasavi if you can
 #### [wasavi! wasavi! wasavi!](https://github.com/akahuku/wasavi)